Copyright 2016 Positive Imaging, LLC

 Barbara Frances, the author of Lottie’s Adventure, grew up in rural North Texas, where she came to know many of the characters in her books and plays.

 As an educator, theatre director and actress, she has always delighted in the art of storytelling and of bringing to life the characters in our rich heritage of literature and drama.
-MS. Frances is the author of several screen plays, including Lottie’s Adventure, The Anniversary, Sojourner Truth, Shadow’s Way, and Silent Crossing.
+MS. Frances is the author of several screen plays and a novel, Like I Used To Dance, published in Janaury 2016.

 Barbara Frances resides with her husband in Austin, Texas where she is currently working on her next novel.